organized-puns/gg.parse/c_sharp/readme.md

   - address all xxx

 - Implement a calculator
-    - Implement precendence rule (eval)
+    - Implement precendence rule (eval) (done)
-        - add test to check for left precedence
+        - add test to check for left precedence (done)
-    - Add precedence to rule declaration
+    - Add eval/precedence rule to rule declaration (done)
+    - Add eval/precedence to ebnf tokenizer/grammar
     - Create basic calculator example

--
 - keywords should end with whitespace | non_keyword_char
 - add full/short names versions for "not /!" "any /." "optional /?" "zero_or_more /*", "one_or_more /+", "ignore, drop? /~", "transitive /#"
 - add full/short names versions for "or /|"